 And then there was the frenetic praying.
 Asking god to bless everyone I know and trying real hard not to leave anyone out.
 Trying to ask God to help all the starving children in the world and all the people in war torn countries, etc. I felt that I had to try not to leave anything or anyone out because, well… what if this time he was actually going to listen and do something about it?

 Whatever one’s concept of God and/or religion, spending time with acute psych patients will open you up to a whole new world.
 The term is “religious preoccupation” and it is a fairly common symptom of psychosis.
 For friends and family, increasing religious obsession can be a sure sign that an individual is decompensating mentally.
 Also common are religious themed auditory hallucinations aka hearing the voice of god in one’s head.

 “A casual stroll through the lunatic asylum shows that faith does not prove anything”

-HOWEVER, I don’t view religiosity or spirituality as a bad thing–for most people.
+HOWEVER, I don’t view religiosity or spirituality as a bad thing—for most people.
 To the contrary, I think anything that helps a person cope with the various sufferings of life is usually a good thing.
 Attending church/temple/etc. can be an vital aspect of an individual’s culture and is often an important source of social support.
-For most people, being involved with a spiritual community is a strength.
+Again, for most people, being involved with a spiritual community is a strength.

 Getting to the Point